meginwinnipeg/workshops/content/classes/GEOG2200/content/analyze.md

 ---

 ## 0. **Summary**:
-In this step we will be creating two (2) different type of maps, and an additional feature layer to support our story.
+In this step we will be creating three (3) different type of maps, and an additional feature layer to support our story.

+- Genus Map
 - Heat map
 - Proportional symbology
 - Summary Statistics